+ ARE THERE DIFFERENT TYPES OF ADOPTION?

 As prenuptial agreements are becoming increasingly common, so are similar documents called post nuptials agreements.
 Post nuptials agreements are much like prenuptials, but are drafted and signed after a couple has been married, and are subject to more stringent requirements and greater scrutiny by the Court in the event a party to the agreement seeks to enforce it.
 Post nuptials can be drawn up at any time during a marriage.

-+ IS A FATHER WHO NEVER MARRIED THE MOTHER STILL REQUIRED TO PAY CHILD SUPPORT?
-WHAT IF THE FATHER IS NOT ALLOWED TO SEE THE CHILD?
++ IS THE UNWED FATHER REQUIRED TO PAY CHILD SUPPORT?
+EVEN IF NOT ALLOWED TO SEE THE CHILD?

 If determined by the Court to be the legal father (presumed, Recognition of Parentage, adjudicated, or through adoption), the father may be required to pay child support.
 Child support should not be confused with custody or parenting time, for both of which the legal father may petition the Court.
 Minnesota does not permit a parent to withhold child support because of disputes over custody or parenting time.
 If a non-custodial parent believes their parenting time is being disrupted, the parent should contact an attorney to discuss options.